anshuman-rai-27/NITA-HACKATHON/README.md

 # Controls

-The movement of the player is simply controlled by movement keys or W,S,A,D.
+The movement of the player is simply controlled by W,S,A,D.

 # Try the game